xmonader/letsbuildacompiler-pretty/src/tutor12_miscellany.md

 encounter them in the input stream; that is,  right  in procedure `GetChar`.
 To  do  this,  first  change  the  name of `GetChar` to something else, say `GetCharX`.
-(For the record, this is  going to be a TEMPORARY change, so best not do this with your only copy of TINY.
+(For the record, this is  going to be a _temporary_ change, so best not do this with your only copy of TINY.
 I assume you understand that you should  always  do  these experiments with a working copy.)